-Action # Title Description Total Funds Contributing District Teams to Support Sites Goal 2, Action 1 District behavior and mental health support teams, under the direction of the Program Manager of Student Supports, will work to address concerns/issues of students and families in crisis, including our students with exceptional needs, homeless students, and foster youth, for the purposes of providing school sites increased social-emotional \$483,303.00 Yes
+Action # Title Description Total Funds Contributing 1 District Teams to Goal 2, Action 1 \$483,303.00 Yes Support Sites District behavior and mental health support teams, under the direction of the Program Manager of Student Supports, will work to address concerns/issues of students and families in crisis, including our students with exceptional needs, homeless students, and foster youth,

-Action # Title Description Total Funds Contributing support to improve student behavior, attendance, engagement, and academic achievement and to help remove barriers that keep students from achieving at their highest level.
-2 Social-emotional Support, Programs, & Partnerships Goal 2, Action 2 Site social workers, under the direction of the Program Manager of Student Supports, will provide resources and supports (restorative practices, trauma-informed care, links to community partnerships such as City Hope and San Diego Youth Services) for site staff, students (in particular, our underserved student groups including unduplicated students and individuals with exceptional needs), and families to ensure students' social and emotional needs are met. \$912,438.00 Yes 3 Cultural Proficiency for All Staff Goal 2, Action 3 Professional learning focused on cultural proficiency for all staff and site leaders will be facilitated from experts in the field, and will allow time for individuals and professional learning communities to think, reflect, decide and act at every level of our organization to ensure our policies and practices enable all of us to engage effectively with all staff, students, parents and our community.
+Action # Title Description Total Funds Contributing for the purposes of providing school sites increased social-emotional support to improve student behavior, attendance, engagement, and academic achievement and to help remove barriers that keep students from achieving at their highest level.
+2 Social-emotional Support, Programs, & Partnerships Goal 2, Action 2 Site social workers, under the direction of the Program Manager of Student Supports, will provide resources and supports (restorative practices, trauma-informed care, links to community partnerships such as City Hope and San Diego Youth Services) for site staff, students (in particular, our underserved student groups including unduplicated students and individuals with exceptional needs), and families to ensure students' social and emotional needs are met. \$912,438.00 No 3 Cultural Proficiency for All Staff Goal 2, Action 3 Professional learning focused on cultural proficiency for all staff and site leaders will be facilitated from experts in the field, and will allow time for individuals and professional learning communities to think, reflect, decide and act at every level of our organization to ensure our policies and practices enable all of us to engage effectively with all staff, students, parents and our community.
 This will allow us to honor the assets that students come to us with and remove any barriers that keep them from achieving at higher levels.
-Duplicate costs are found in Goal 1, Action 1 \$5,700.00 Yes 4 Professional Learning for Classified Staff Goal 2, Action 4 Classified staff will participate in online courses that offer research-based classroom and behavior management strategies to support their work with addressing challenging behaviors resulting in increased student engagement. \$0.00 Yes
+Duplicate costs are found in Goal 1, Action 1; however, the amount listed under "Total Funds" allocated for this goal are in addition to funds already accounted for in other goals/actions. \$5,700.00 Yes 4 Professional Learning for Classified Staff Goal 2, Action 4 Classified staff will participate in online courses that offer research-based classroom and behavior management strategies to support \$0.00 Yes